fieldtrip/website/tutorial/cluster_permutation_timelock.md

 - We use **cfg.alpha** to control the false alarm rate of the permutation test (the probability of falsely rejecting the null hypothesis).
 The value of cfg.alpha determines the critical values with which we must compare the test statistic (i.e., the maximum and the minimum cluster-level statistic). _Note that if you want to run a two-sided test, you have to split the critical alpha value by setting cfg.correcttail = 'alpha'; i.e. this sets cfg.alpha = 0.025, corresponding to a false alarm rate of 0.05 in a two-sided test._ The field cfg.alpha is not crucial.
 This is because the output of **[ft_timelockstatistics](/reference/ft_timelockstatistics)** (see further) contains a p-value for every cluster (calculated under the permutation distribution of the maximum/minimum cluster-level statistic).
 Instead of the critical values, we can also use these p-values to determine the significance of the clusters.

 - We use **cfg.numrandomization** to control the number of draws from the permutation distribution.
 Remember that **[ft_timelockstatistics](/reference/ft_timelockstatistics)** approximates the permutation distribution by means of a histogram.
 This histogram is a so-called Monte Carlo approximation of the permutation distribution.
 This Monte Carlo approximation is used to calculate the p-values and the critical values that are shown in the output of **[ft_timelockstatistics](/reference/ft_timelockstatistics)**.
 In this tutorial, we use cfg.numrandomization = 100.
 This number is too small for actual applications.
-As a rule of thumb, use cfg.numrandomization = 500, and double this number if it turns out that the p-value differs from the critical alpha-level (0.05 or 0.01) by less than 0.02.
+As a rule of thumb, use cfg.numrandomization = 500, and double this number if it turns out that the p-value differs from the critical alpha-level (0.05 or 0.01) by less than 0.02. _Note that the **meaningful** number of permutations depends on the number of UO, due to the permutation nature._ For example, there are in total 2^5 = 32 possible permutations for an experiment with 2 conditions and 5 UO, thus setting cfg.numrandomization to a value larger than 32 means that some permutations are evaluated more than once.

 - We use **cfg.design** to store information about the UOs.
 The content of cfg.design must be a matrix.
 Consider the hypothetical case that your subject has performed 5 trials in the first condition and 4 trials in the second condition.
 Then the correct design matrix looks like this: cfg.design = [1 1 1 1 1 2 2 2 2].